-If you suspect that you have asbestos material in your home or workplace, it’s important that you do not touch it.
+If you suspect that you have asbestos in your workplace or home, it’s important that you do not touch it.
 The dangerous fibers are easily released into the air if you aren’t careful and handle asbestos improperly.
 Instead, there are a couple good options for determining if you have asbestos that don’t put you at risk.
 You can use an asbestos testing kit or contract an asbestos professional to do an inspection.

-Asbestos Testing Kits
+1. Asbestos Testing Kits

 Still, if you’re confident that you can safely collect a sample and send it to a lab for testing, asbestos testing kits are a good choice.
 If, on the other hand, you’d prefer to let the professionals handle it, there are accredited professionals you can hire.